glyh/on_pal/language/semantic.md

 ## Effect Tier
 FFI should have a different Effect Tier compared to IO.
 FFI may cause the program to panic with, for example, div-by-0 errors.

+## Polymorphic blocks
+each block of form `do .. end` are polymorphic: they can have 2 type:
+`() with eff` or `struct(keyword, any) with eff`, i.e. we may export the definition from the blocks, but we're free to throw the definition away as well.